Last updated: July 2023

 Not every area of the workplace needs to be constantly lit.
 Break areas, toilets and storage rooms see a lot of people come and go but are rarely occupied for long periods of time.
 Forgetting to turn a light off after use is easy to do, and if it’s the case that your storage room’s light is left on over the weekend, you’ll be wasting money and energy every time it happens.
 Fitting occupancy sensors in rooms that are only used for short periods will keep lighting costs to a minimum and means you don’t need to worry about lighting being left on.

 Switch to energy-efficient light bulbs

 Sticking with the lighting theme, another energy-saving tip is to replace any old-style bulbs with LEDs which are much more efficient.
 A standard incandescent bulb uses a wattage roughly five times the amount of an LED bulb to achieve the same level of brightness, so switching to newer bulbs will definitely use a lot less power.
-LED bulbs also have an exceptionally long service life and have an estimated 50,000 hours of use in them, so while they may cost more than a standard bulb, their longevity and durability makes them more than worth it.
+LED bulbs also have an exceptionally long service life and have an estimated 50,000 hours of use in them, so while they may cost more than a standard bulb, their longevity makes them more than worth it.

 Check for draughts and places where heat can escape